I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

 Deanna is a lifelong resident of Whatcom County who graduated from Western Washington University with a BA in Elementary Education, which includes a mathematics endorsement.
 She has taught preschool, middle school, and high school students and feels fortunate to be using her gifts in a school that emphasizes the Christian worldview and utilizes the Classical education model.
 When Deanna is not at school or preparing math lessons, she enjoys spending time with and supporting her family.
 With her husband, Charles, Deanna co-owns two businesses, of which she is the finance manager.
 She delights in supporting the goals and passions of her teenage children, Sarah and David.
 Deanna sees her role as a mother and teacher as more of a "tutor" and "coach" when praying and encouraging her children and students to be physically, mentally, spiritually, emotionally, and socially healthy.

-Humanities
+Secondary Humanities Teacher

 Train up a child in the way he should go; even when he is old he will not depart from it. ― Proverbs 22:6 (King Solomon)